 positive divisors except itself.

-The type intlist can represent an int list
+The type intlist can represent an int list.

 type intlist = Nil | Cons of int * intlist

-represents the empty list and
+For example, Nil represents the empty list and

-Cons(1, Cons(2, Cons(3, Nil)))
+Cons(1, Cons(2, Cons(3, Nil))) represents [1; 2; 3]

 partition : intlist -> int -> intlist * intlist

-and returns a tuple (less,
+that takes an intlist and returns a tuple (less,

-is an intlist
+greater) where less is an intlist that

-contains all of the values from lst
+contains all of the values from lst that are less than or

-contains all of the values
+equal to n, and greater contains all of the values

-.
+greater than n.
 If a value appears multiple times in

-then it should appear the same number of times in one of the
+lst then it should appear the same number of times in one of the

-returned intlist
+returned intlists.

-that returns the sample variance of the numbers in its input list.
+variance : float list -> float that returns the sample variance of the numbers in its input list.

-Sample variance is defined to be where xi is the ith value of the input list,
+where xi is the ith value of the input list,

 N is the number of values in the input list, and m is the arithmetic mean: